missly55/Windows-Server-It-Lab/README.md

 ### Skills Learned

-- Navigating and using Windows environments (for educational purposes).
+- Navigating and using Windows environment (for educational purposes).
 - Building system administration skills in a virtual setup.
 - Practicing troubleshooting tasks for users, systems, and hardware.